by Natalie Edwards

 Short term effects:

-• Eye, nose, throat and lung irritation - symptoms include coughing, wheezing, shortness of breath, bronchitis, fluid in the lungs, and inflammation of the lungs.
+• Eye, nose, throat, and lung irritation.
+Symptoms include coughing, wheezing, shortness of breath, bronchitis, and fluid or inflammation in the lungs.

-• Gastrointestinal issues including nausea, appetite loss, vomiting, cramps, and slow digestion.
+• Gastrointestinal issues such as nausea, appetite loss, vomiting, cramps, and slow digestion.

-• Metal Fume Fever - flu-like symptoms occurring 4-12 hours after welding including chills, thirst, fever, muscle ache, chest soreness, coughing, wheezing, fatigue, nausea, and a metallic taste.
+• Metal Fume Fever—a flu-like condition that occurs 4-12 hours after welding, with chills, thirst, fever, muscle aches, chest soreness, coughing, fatigue, nausea, and a metallic taste.